-Having been interested in her own ancestors from an early age, Marissa Gardner began researching these family members in her teen years.
+Marissa Gardner began researching her own ancestors as a youth.
 She later graduated from Brigham Young University with a Bachelor’s Degree in Family History and Genealogy.
 In 2011, Marissa earned her Accredited Genealogist credential.

-Marissa has worked for companies such as Sorenson Molecular Genealogy Foundation, ProGenealogists, Inc., and Venio, LLC, but now works as a freelance genealogy researcher.
+Marissa has worked for companies such as Sorenson Molecular Genealogy Foundation, ProGenealogists, Inc., and Venio, LLC, as well as working as a freelance researcher for the past 10 years.
+She is now employed at Legacy Tree Genealogists.

 She has experience with forensic genealogy and testifying in kinship hearings as an expert witness.